TomasSirotek/cms-project-week/README.md

 - PHP
 - HTML
 - CSS
+- BOOTSTRAP
+- JS
 - Wordpress

 ### What I learned

 #### Advanced Custom Fields plugin

-I have learned how to install and implement ACF plugin within single page website.
+I have learned how to use and implement ACF plugin within single page website.

 #### Custom Wordpress Theme